3mcloud/lambda-packager/documentation/python_manifest_file.md

 # Python Lambda Packager Manifest File
 To allow for the packager to package several different lambdas at once, we leverage a manifest file.
 The name of the file is unimportant, but the schema of the file is defined below.
-The file should be a `YAML` file.
+The file should be a `.yml`, `.yaml`, or `.json` file.
 _____
 ## YAML